|March 30, 2017: The first and cheapest round of 2018 Registration has...|

 8.Every participant is fully responsible for his/her own border crossing and must provide all the required documents to the border officials.

-2.Every vehicle must be equipped with mandatory equipment comprised of GPS navigation, digital camera, regional map and a first aid kit.
+2.Every vehicle must be equipped with mandatory equipment comprised of GPS navigation, regional map and a first aid kit.

 3.Additionally, cars and truck must be equipped with at a fire extinguisher, rope, tools for common repairs and equipment to extract the vehicle from sand and mud.